TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 Admin Group's Management Team
 * All members of the Project Direction Group may vote.

+### Process to change the Community's governance structure or processes

+#### General Changes
+General changes to the Community's governance structure or processes can be proposed by any project member to the Project Direction Group via the Admin Group's Feedback Team.

+A Project Direction Group member must sponsor a proposal and it must be seconded by another member to then go to a vote of all members.

+The vote is passed with a majority vote of more than 75% of the members of the Project Direction Group.

+This result can be contested by a group consisting of more than 10% of the voting eligible members of the Community, which will lead to a Community-wide referendum held by the same rules as an election.

+#### Group-level Changes
+Changes that apply to only one Group can be contested by a group consisting of more than 10% of the voting eligible members of the Group in question, which will lead to a Group-wide referendum held by the same rules as an election.

+#### Team-level Changes
+A Team can change it's internal processes with a majority vote of more than 75% of the eligible voters.

+The Project Direction Group can veto the changes voted at on the Team level with a majority vote of more than 50% of the Project Direction Group members.

 ## Development Group
 ([Return to top](#contents))